“We preach Christ crucified…” (1 Corinthians 1:23)

 The Lord’s Supper is offered at Faith at the 8:00 am service on the first, third, and fifth Sunday of every month, and at the 10:30 am and 5:00 pm services on the second, fourth, and fifth Sunday of every month.
 It is also celebrated at all services on the major festivals of the church year.

-The Service of Holy Matrimony is intended for the blessing of the members of Faith Lutheran Church and member congregations of the Lutheran Church-Missouri Synod.
+In order to have your wedding at Faith, either the bride or the groom (or both) needs to be a member at Faith or another congregation in the Lutheran Church Missouri Synod.
 If you desire more information about this policy, or wish to consider membership at Faith Lutheran Church, please contact one of our pastors, who will be happy to meet with you.

 Faith Lutheran Church was formed as the daughter congregation of University Lutheran (“ULu”) Church in 1963.
 Eleven acres of land located on South High Street were purchased and new facilities were constructed to accommodate what had become a congregation mostly of young families.
 University Lutheran remained a place of worship near campus primarily for Indiana University students, professors, and some town people.
 Rev. Kenneth Streufert was the first pastor called to Faith.